reddit/node-flags/README.md

   by hanging on to a context-bound instance ( `featureContext = feature.withContext({ data }); featureContext.enabled('feature')`)

+Of note: if a rule is defined in configuration but it is not implemented, it is assumed to be false.

 You can also parse large objects to handle things such as environment variables.
 To do so, you should have configuration in the format `feature_name`. `feature_` will be stripped from the key and lowercased: